jimmy-ren/vcnn_double-bladed/applications/Shepard_CNN/README.md

 # Shepard Convolutional Neural Networks
-Before run the code, it's a good idea to read the instructions and see the videos on the VCNN website ([www.deeplearning.cc/vcnn](http://www.deeplearning.cc/vcnn)) and setup VCNN. <br>
+Before running the code, it's a good idea to read the instructions and see the videos on the VCNN website ([www.deeplearning.cc/vcnn](http://www.deeplearning.cc/vcnn)) and setup VCNN. <br>
 You need to have a Nvidia GPU with 4GB or more GPU memory to run the code.
 The code runs directly in Matlab 2014b or later.
 You need to install CUDA before running the code.
 No other compilation or configuration is needed.
 The code was tested in both Ubuntu 14.04 and Windows 7. <br>

 ## Paper